Detect catfishing and fake profiles with catfish reverse image search

 One upload.
 One search.
 Total clarity.

-How Surfface Works
+How Surfface works

-Upload a Photo
+Upload a photo

 Use a screenshot or gallery image.
 Surfface begins scanning instantly.

-Where the photo appears (Instagram, Facebook, TikTok, and more)
+Where the photo appears online

-Whether the person has other accounts
+Whether the person has other public accounts

 Trust is no longer a gamble